Ashwin7mak/qbui/ui/README.md

 	* The script to run eslint from the command line is `NODE_ENV=local npm run lint` or to fix the stylistic [fixable errors][http://eslint.org/docs/rules/) run `NODE_ENV=local npm run lintFix` our build does lintFix.
 The lint npm script runs ` node_modules/eslint/bin/eslint.js --ext .js --ext .jsx --format 'node_modules/eslint-friendly-formatter' .`

-	* Also to run the eslint on the source from Intellij custom tooll with clickable links to error location, do the following
+	* Also to run the eslint on the source from Intellij *custom tool* with clickable links to error location, do the following
-		1. Create a external tool (IntelliJ\Preferences...\Tools\Exterenal Tools` to run eslint using this
+		1. Create a external tool (`IntelliJ\Preferences...\Tools\Exterenal Tools`) to run eslint using this
 		   - program: `npm`
 		   - parameters: `run lintFix`
 		   - working directory: `$ProjectFileDir$/ui`